-"The Secret" concludes with one of these moments where the young orphan protagonist is adopted by an affluent couple who really don't regard him much.
-He befriends their servant who is tragically killed by the couple when they reveal themselves to be vampires.
+- The ending of "The Secret".
+A young orphan is adopted by an affluent couple who really don't pay him much attention.
+He befriends their servant who is tragically killed by the couple when they reveal themselves to be vampires, who plan to eat the boy once he's properly fattened up.
 At the end though, the child's "secret" is that he is a werewolf and, as Narmy as the revelation is, it's just so pleasant to watch him take both the vampires out.

 - In "None but the Lonely Heart", once you get past the Nightmare Fuel, watching Howard, who spent the entire episode being a smug, murderous asshole who came within spitting distance of being a Karma Houdini begging for his worthless life as his "wives" close in on him and eat him alive.

 - The ending to "Revenge is the Nuts," starting with Benny finally standing up to his monstrous brother Mr. Grunwald to save Sheila from being raped by him, and ending with the blind residents of the home finally turning the slimy bastard's own guard dog loose on him.Mr.
 Grunwald: Im your own flesh and blood, for Gods sake!

 Benny: So was Mama.
 But you killed her anyway.

 Mr. Grunwald: It was an accident, she tripped on the goddamn marbles!